9 March 2022

 The key climate-related policies of the Manual include:

-The E&H Manual provides appropriate recognition of the issues and a sound basis for management as implementation across the Defence estate and operations in both decarbonisation and physical risk adaptation agendas emerge.
+The E&H Manual provides appropriate recognition of the issues and a sound basis for management as implementation across the Defence estate and operations in decarbonisation and physical risk adaptation agendas emerge.

 Not surprisingly, the Pacific has become the ‘flashpoint’ for calls to the global community to keep 1.5 °C in reach through the Kainaki II Declaration (and more recently COP 26) but also in the context of contemporary climate change adaptation practice.